Monday, June 15, 2026

-A pair of students created a permanent sports-business course and turned into industry deal brokers along the way.
+A pair of Brown University students created a permanent sports business course and facilitated deals for teams like the Jets.

 When students at Brown University pick their course loads next spring, one new class will be hyper-competitive: global sports management.
 The course is a new addition to the Ivy League school’s lineup, thanks to Charlie Pliner and Nikolas Rohrmann.